CMU Paper Reviewer

 How 45 expert scientists evaluated AI-generated reviews of Nature-family papers.

-In our study, 45 expert scientists meta-reviewed AI-generated reviews of Nature-family papers, judging each review item — from three frontier LLM agents and from the papers' official human reviewers — against the official human reviews for significance, correctness, and evidence.
+In our study, 45 expert scientists meta-reviewed AI-generated reviews and the papers' official human reviewers for 82 Nature-family papers in terms of the correctness, significance, and sufficiency of evidence of the criticism.

 Figure 1 · Motivation